minprog/uva-prog-ai/30 Worksheets/20 Week 2/40 Program Output.md

 <!-- this worksheet covers chapters 3, 4, 5 of Deitel -->

 # Program Output

-1. What is the output of the following program?
+1. What is the output of the following code segment?

 ~~~ java
 int startingValue = 0;